Habit trackers are some of the most impactful Bullet Journal page ideas.

 What do you put in your habit trackers?
 How does this work out for you?
 Share your experiences in the comments.

 Want to start tracking your habits today?

 I have several Habit Tracker Printables in the Resources Vault!
 Head straight there and get it from the “Trackers” section.

-If you aren’t a part of Planning Mashers yet, come join us in the signup form below and get your access to TONS of FREEBIES for your Bullet Journal!
+If you aren’t a part of Planning Mashers yet, come join us in the signup form below and get access to 100+ FREEBIES for your Bullet Journal!

 I hope this post was interesting; if you find it so, please share!
 If you enjoy my content and want to show appreciation, please consider supporting me with a cup of coffee.

 And remember: Keep Bullet Journaling, and Don’t Be a Blob!